Institute-for-ReWriting-World-History/the1854project/README.md

 Sankaracharya Atmabodha with Notes, Comments, and Introduction.* Sri Ramakrishna Math, 1947.

-Nisbet, R.A. *The Degradation of the Academic Dogma: The University in America, 1945-1970.* Pearson Education, 1971.

 Belsare, Malhar Bhikaji. *ગુજરાતી-અંગ્રેજી ડિકશનરી \[Etymological
 Gujarati-English Dictionary\].* 2nd Edition, Asian Educational Services, 2002.

-Johnson, W.J. *A Dictionary of Hinduism*, Oxford University Press, 2009.

 Hannah-Jones, Nikole. *The 1619 Project: A New Origin Story.* Random House Publishing Group, 2021.